 5. Body warmer or sleeveless puffer jacket

 This adds another layer of insulation without puffing up your arms and making you look and feel like the Oros man.
+However, if you enjoy the extra protection nothing beats a warm puffer coat.

 Shop Duesouth here (R899,00)